-The 32nd International Joint Conference on Artificial Intelligence (IJCAI 2023), the premier international gathering of researchers in AI, is inviting proposals for workshops to be held August 19-21, 2023, in Cape Town, South Africa, immediately before the main conference.
+The 32nd International Joint Conference on Artificial Intelligence (IJCAI 2023), the premier international gathering of researchers in AI, is inviting proposals for workshops to be held August 19-21, 2023, in Macao, SAR, immediately before the main conference.
 The workshop program aims to provide a structured setting for the discussion of specialized technical topics, and the format of proposed workshops should be designed to promote an active exchange of ideas among the attendees.

 All members of the AI community are invited to submit workshop proposals for review.
 We encourage several forms of workshops: